partysalat/magic-kingdom/game/art_generation_guide.md

 **ChatGPT Optimized:**
 ```
-Create a video game character sprite in isometric 3/4 top-down view at a 45-degree angle from above, similar to RimWorld or Stardew Valley character sprites.
-The character is a bright red cartoon crab gunslinger named Gisela.
-She's wearing a brown cowboy hat (view from behind showing the back of the hat), red bandana visible on her back, holding two revolvers.
-She's facing away from the camera showing her back side - you should see the back of her crab shell, the rear view of her cowboy hat, and her walking away.
-The art style should be comic book inspired with thick black outlines and cel-shading.
-Natural crab features with anthropomorphic stance.
-Wild west beach theme, bold colors.
-Centered on transparent or white background.
-Single character sprite, game asset style.
+Create a single video game character sprite for a top-down shooter.
+Use an isometric 3/4 perspective viewed from 45 degrees above, like sprites in Stardew Valley or Enter the Gungeon.

+CHARACTER: A bright red cartoon crab gunslinger named Gisela, facing away from the camera showing her back.
+She stands upright on her legs in an anthropomorphic pose walking away.

+BACK VIEW DETAILS: Back of brown cowboy hat visible, red bandana trailing down her back between the shell.
+Back of her hard red shell prominently displayed with texture.
+Two revolvers visible in her claws at her sides.
+Multiple legs visible from behind.

+FEATURES: Natural crab anatomy from rear view - shell back with segments and texture, claws at sides holding revolvers, legs, eye stalks barely visible from behind.
+Cartoonish proportions.

+STYLE: Bold comic book art with thick black ink outlines around every shape.
+Cel-shaded for depth with 2-3 tone levels.
+Clean, vibrant colors - bright red for shell, brown for hat back.
+No gradients, flat color zones with clear shadows.

+COMPOSITION: Character centered, taking up 70% of frame.
+Simple walking away pose.
+White or transparent background with no environmental elements.

+AESTHETIC: Wild west cowboy meets ocean creature.
+Bold and readable at small sizes.
 ```

 **Bing Condensed (480 chars):**